 - Rural Pharmacy Education Program (RPHARM)

 South Eastern Illinois Rural Health Workfoce Development Network (SEIgrow)

 - International Collaborations

-Rural Interprofessional Health Professions Summer PreceptorshipsThe Rural Interprofessional Health Professions Summer Preceptorship is a paid 6 week experience for graduate and professional level students who are enrolled in a health professions program including but not limited to: medicine, physician assistant, pharmacy, nursing, public health, social work, physicial therapy, nutrition, etc. Four to six students representing the different health professions are selected for this interprofessional experience.
+6 week Summer PreceptorshipsThe Rural Interprofessional Health Professions Summer Preceptorship is a paid 6 week experience for graduate and professional level students who are enrolled in a health professions program including but not limited to: medicine, physician assistant, pharmacy, nursing, public health, social work, physicial therapy, nutrition, etc. Four to six students representing the different health professions are selected for this interprofessional experience.
+Selected students will receive a $1,500 stipend.
+Limited housing and meals are provided by the host sites.
 Students are exposed to all aspects of a rural healthcare community.